 If your budget is smaller, you may be interested in the IRIS 585604 Pet Playpen with Door, which we found to be the best dog and puppy indoor playpen for the money.

 This 12.73-pound playpen has four 24-inch wire panels in a selection of colors.
 It can work as an eight square foot enclosed pen or as a freestanding door barrier.
 There’s a door, and the whole thing folds flat for simple storage or transportation.
 You can also purchase extra panels from the company.

 We found this playpen fast to set up, with simple connecting rods, locking latches, and non-skid rubber feet.
 It can collapse if your dog moves around a lot, so you may want to reinforce it diagonally, and there isn’t an included top cover or floor mat.
-IRIS doesn’t offer a warranty.
+IRIS has a 30-day return policy.

 At 23.5 pounds, this beige plastic pen is heavy and somewhat clunky.
 It’s water-resistant and has six panels, one of which has a gated door that you can lock.
 We liked how customizable this playpen was, as it’s easy to set up in a wide range of shapes.
 There are specially designed caps that lock the panels at three different angles.
 This playpen can also work as a freestanding pet gate.